Student Ethics Essay Prize

 The submission is to be written as a blog with hyperlinks to source material (a reference list is not required).

-Doc, docx or pdf file, 12-point font, double-spaced.
+Doc or docx file, 12-point font, double-spaced.

 Pages must be numbered.